Non-Archimedean Whitney stratifications: Fields with analytic structure satisfy Hypothesis

-Recall that if a t-stratification $(S'_i)_i$ reflects another t-stratification $(S_i)_i$, then $(S'_i)_i$ reflects any coloring reflected by $(S_i)_i$ (Corollary~\ref{cor:refine}).
-The following lemma morally consists of two separate statements, namely (1) given any $(S_i)_i$, one can find $(S'_i)_i$ which reflects $(S_i)_i$ and which is ``piecewise analytic''; and (2) any rainbow of any t-stratification has monochromatic pieces of a simple form.
-In the lemma, the piecewise analyticity is formulated in terms of the monochromatic pieces of the rainbow of $(S'_i)_i$ (which is what we really need in the application).
+Recall that if a t-stratification $(S'_i)_i$ reflects another t-stratification $(S_i)_i$, then it also reflects any definable map into $\RV\eq$ reflected by $(S_i)_i$ (Corollary~\ref{cor:refine}).
+The following lemma morally consists of two separate statements, namely (1) given any $(S_i)_i$, one can find $(S'_i)_i$ that reflects $(S_i)_i$ and that is ``piecewise analytic''; and (2) any rainbow of any t-stratification has fibers of a simple form.
+In the lemma, the piecewise analyticity is formulated in terms of the fibers of the rainbow of $(S'_i)_i$ (which is what we really need in the application).
 In Remark~\ref{rem:convex}, we will give a separate formulation of statement (2).

-We call a map from a domain to $K^d$ analytic if each of its coordinates is analytic.
+We call a map from an open or closed domain to $K^d$ analytic if each of its coordinates is analytic.